Ben-geo/Attention-Is-All-You-Need/README.md

 ### 3. Position-Wise Feed-Forward Network

-Same as in the encoder — applied independently at each position.
+Same as in the encoder, applied independently at each position.

 ---